enningb/wadkrabber-stats/README.md

 # Wadkrabber Sail Log

 Interactive Streamlit app to explore sailing routes day by day.
-Use the date slider to switch between voyages, view each day's track on an interactive map, and review daily statistics (now with inline sparklines for speed, wind, and distance trends) pulled from your logbook.
+Use the date slider to switch between voyages, view each day's track on an interactive map, review daily statistics (with inline sparklines for speed, wind, and distance trends), or jump to the overall statistics page for fleet-wide records.

 ## Getting started